-1.5 Pupils come from a range of professional and ethnic backgrounds, mostly from families living in Worsley and the surrounding area.
-Nationally standardised test data provided by the school indicate that the ability of the pupils is above average in both preparatory and senior schools and below average in the sixth form.
-The school has identified 91 pupils as having special educational needs and/or disabilities (SEND), which include dyslexia, and 31 of these receive additional specialist help.
-No pupils have an education, health and care plan (EHC) or a statement of special educational needs, and 44 pupils have English as an additional language, 3 of whom receive additional specialist help.
+1.5 Pupils come from a range of backgrounds, but mostly from White British families.
+Most live within a 15-mile radius of the school and many live in rural areas.
+Nationally standardised test data provided by the school indicate that the ability of the pupils is above average in the junior and senior schools and below average in the sixth form.
+The school has identified 54 pupils as having special educational needs and/or disabilities, which include dyslexia, Attention Deficit Hyperactivity Disorder, Autistic Spectrum Disorder, and emotional, social and mental health needs.
+The provision for these pupils varies from occasional support and counselling to regular one-on-one learning support lessons.
+Two pupils in the school have an education, health and care plan.
+English is an additional language for five pupils, whose needs are supported by their classroom teachers.
+Data used by the school have identified 22 pupils as being the most able in its population, and the curriculum is modified for them.